dibyendumajumdar/ravi/vmbuilder/docs/vm-design.rst

 Current Issues
 --------------
 * Some additional work may be necessary to link the ASM routines when shared library builds are on - at least on Windows where
   I noticed that the ASM functions were not properly being invoked.
-Have switch to static builds for now.
+Have switched to static builds for now.

 Exported Symbols
 ----------------